ava-labs/hypersdk/x/programs/rust/README.md

 `Wasm` will be automatically supported by the VM simulator, or if you explicitly set `WithEnableTestingOnlyMode` for the runtime `Config`.

-**NOTE**: Once testing is complete, remove all print statements from your program.
-Failing to do so will lead to larger file sizes, slower execution, and higher meter fees.
+**NOTE**: Once testing is complete, don't forget to remove all print statements from your program and recompile without `TESTING_ONLY`.

 ```sh
 TESTING_ONLY=1 ./scripts/build.sh